vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     ![This is a screenshot of the Azure Portal for AKS showing the value of a secret.](media/2021-03-25-17-08-54.png "View cosmosdb secret")

 18. Create a new deployment manifest, `api.deployment.yml` and add the YAML content below to the file.
+Modify the `LOGINSERVER` placeholder for ACR.

     ```bash
     cd ~/Fabmedical